Bott-Chern cohomology of solvmanifolds: Computing the cohomologies of double complexes by means of sub-complexes

+We study now injectivity of maps in Bott-Chern cohomology.
 In order to provide conditions under which the inclusion of a suitable sub-complex induces an injective map in Bott-Chern cohomology, we consider a further structure of Hilbert space on the double complex.
 (For similar results in the case of solvmanifolds, see \cite[Lemma 9]{console-fino}, \cite[Lemma 3.6]{angella-1}.)

 Let $A$ be a Hilbert space, with inner product $\scalar{\sspace}{\ssspace}\colon A\times A \to \C$.
 Denote by $\norma{\sspace}:=\scalar{\sspace}{\sspace}^{1/2}$ the associated norm.

 Given a densely-defined linear operator $L\colon A \supseteq \dom(L) \to A$ on $A$, denote by